PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 Prize-collecting vehicle routing problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the prize-collecting vehicle routing problem (PC-VRP), visiting all customers is not required.
+In the prize-collecting vehicle routing problem (PC-VRP), it is not mandatory to visit all cusomters.
-Instead, the customers are partitioned into required customers, which much be visited, and optional customers.
+Instead, the customers are divided into required customers, which much be visited, and optional customers.
 Optional customers have a prize :math:`p_i > 0` that is collected upon visiting the customer.

 A feasible PC-VRP solution comprises a set of routes that visits all required customers, and may include visits to optional customers.